-(3) We will transfer of our wafer processing technology from 30mm to 50mm wafer sizes on our recently acquired EVG mask aligner.
+(2) We will transfer of our wafer processing technology from 30mm to 50mm wafer sizes in the first year with our recently acquired EVG mask aligner.
 Our existing aligner can accept 50mm wafers; however, the power uniformity of the UV light deteriorates beyond 40mm.
 This system also has splitfield optics that will permit better and easier alignment of the wafers to the masks.
-New wafer blocks and shuttering to accommodate 50mm wafers, for optimal processing, will be also be machined for our existing SiO_x evaporation system.
+New wafer blocks and shuttering to accommodate 50mm wafers, for optimal processing, will be also be machined for our other deposition systems.

-(4) We propose to design and build a new system dedicated for SiO_x rf diode sputtering.
-Shown in figure 1 and 2 are focused ion beam cross sections of actual junctions that were (Fig. 1) insulated with evaporated SiO_x , and (Fig. 2) that were insulated with sputtered SiO_x .
-As can be seen from these images, the coverage of the sputtered SiO_x films is superior to that of evaporated SiO_x .
+(3) We propose to design and build a new system dedicated for $SiO_x$ rf diode sputtering in the first year.
+Shown in figure 1 and 2 are focused ion beam cross sections of actual junctions that were (Fig. 1) insulated with evaporated $SiO_x$ , and (Fig. 2) that were insulated with sputtered $SiO_x$ .

+As can be seen from these images, the coverage of the sputtered $SiO_x$ films is superior to that of evaporated $SiO_x$ .
 We have also found that the sputtered SiOx films have a much smaller pinhole density than the evaporated films.
 We previously designed and built the current Nb/Al-oxide/Nb UHV trilayer system and HV multitarget systems presently used in our research and anticipate a very quick assembly time for the proposed system due to the simplicity of the design.
-The existing rf diode sputtering system is not suitable for this ALMA work for a number of reasons: (a) the system is used for over ten different materials and not dedicated to SiO_x , (b) the 5" diameter target and the non symmetrical J-arm geometry of the system does not provide the film uniformity required by ALMA for 50mm wafers, and (c) the base pressure of the system is only low 10^{-6} Torr.
+The existing rf diode sputtering system is not suitable for this ALMA work for a number of reasons: (a) the system is used for over ten different materials and not dedicated to SiOx, (b) the 5" diameter target and the non symmetrical J-arm geometry of the system does not provide the film uniformity required by ALMA for 50mm wafers, and (c) the base pressure of the system is only low 10 Torr.
 The proposed system will utilize a larger 8" diameter target and a symmetrical unobstructed parallel plate geometry with substrate rotation for improved uniformity.
-The system will be all conflat with only two non UHV seals and should, from previous experience, obtain a base pressure in the 10^{-8} Torr range.
-This system will be dedicated for the deposition of SiO_x films and will only be operated by members of our superconducting materials and device group.
+The system will be all conflat with only two non UHV seals and should, from previous experience, obtain a base pressure in the 10-8 Torr range.
+This system will be dedicated for the deposition of SiOx films and will only be operated by members of our superconducting materials and device group.